Power-ups

 Interactive Checklists: Tick off to-do items in closed card view

-With this power-up, active checklists users can view and tick off their task lists with just a few clicks, without having to open the individual task cards.
+With this power-up, active checklist users can breeze through their task lists in just a few clicks—no need to open individual task cards!

 Calendar Widget: Visualize and plan tasks by due dates